 Section 1: Amount

-The Board from time to time shall fix such dues and fees for the use of the facilities of the Club as it may deem appropriate.
+The Board shall from time to time fix such dues and fees for the use of the facilities of the Club as it may deem appropriate.
 Any schedule of dues and fees so adopted by the Board shall be circulated in writing among the members and shall be posted at all times at the Club.

 ARTICLE IX – Seal